Introduction to the mbed OS API

 - Digital interfaces: serial, SPI, I2C and CAN.

-- Communication: network sockets, Ethernet, Wi-Fi, mesh networking and BLE.
+- Communication: network sockets, Ethernet, Wi-Fi, mesh networking, BLE and Cellular.

 - Security: working with mbed uVisor and mbed TLS in the context of mbed OS.

 We also provide guidelines for using the API documentation in the mbed Online Compiler.